sean-do/lost-n-found-website/src/stories/ken.md

 As cliché as it sounds, distance really does make the heart grow fonder.
 It sucks that it took me being away from home to truly appreciate my culture, but being in Melbourne has made me more intentional about staying {% highlight "connected" %} to it.
 I particularly miss the festivities, like celebrating Lunar New Year, which I now try to do through small gatherings and celebrations with friends.
 I’m also lucky to be surrounded by friends with Eastern heritage who value their own cultures and actively seek ways to stay connected, which {% highlight "motivates" %} me to do the same.

 Beyond that, Melbourne has a growing community of creatives—like Thread, Chuleo Club, and Congee Social Club—that create spaces for people to connect with culture, and being part of that scene has been really meaningful.
 For me, connecting to my heritage culture also means connecting to my family, since they regularly practice cultural traditions and activities.
 On top of that, I run Nusantao Giftshop, which focuses on celebrating Southeast Asian design.
 Through pop-ups and market stalls, I’ve met many people who connect deeply with the works I showcase.
-Those moments create a sense of community and belonging, making me feel closer to my heritage even while I’m far away from home.
+Those moments create a sense of community and belonging, making me feel closer to my heritage even while I’m far away from home. {% image images[0].src, images[0].caption %}

 {% question "In what ways do you think friends and family shape your relationship with your cultural identity?" %}